ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 <br>
-Also, for finding k-nearest neighbors, simply compare
+Also, if you want to find k-nearest neighbors, compare
 $$
 d_{w}
 $$